ollar/web-animation-middleware/Readme.md

+# Web animation wrapper

+Web animations are rather cool, and seems ready to replace other solutions in future.

 Animation middleware wrapper over standard Web Animation Api.

 A gracefull degradation is used with browsers without WAA support and no animation will run.
+Or you can use a polyfill!

 ## Basic usage